-- (1) The Development Department may approve plans for small infill lots that meet both the frontage requirements along the Regulating Plan designated streets and the intent of the Form-Based District that also include additional lots within the existing (predivision) lot that do not conform with all regulations in this Article as identified below. - (2) Lots and buildings in addition to the required building(s) along the buildto-line may be permitted when: - a.
-Existing lots (pre-division) have frontage on only one street and the lot width along the Build-to Line does not exceed 120' and the lot depth does not exceed 300'. - b.
-Buildings are located along the Build-to Line and meet all requirements of this Article VIII. - c.
-When permitted by the Development Department, those lots and buildings in addition to the required building(s) along the Build-to Line may be permitted to be exempt from the following regulations: - i. § 60-870 D Build-to Lines - ii. § 60-870 E Frontage Occupancy - iii. § 60-870 G Public and Private Frontages - iv. § 60-880 B Blocks - v. § 60-880 C Lots - vi. § 60-890 C Street Design Standards - (3) Notwithstanding the above exceptions, projects must comply with all other regulations of this Article VIII.
+- (1) Lots and buildings, in addition to the required building(s) along a Build-to Line, which do not meet all regulations in this Article VIII may be approved by the Development Department for infill lots when the following conditions are met: - a.
+Lots and buildings are consistent with the intent of this District; - b.
+Existing lots (pre-division) have frontage on only one street and the lot width along the Build-to Line does not exceed 120' and the lot depth does not exceed 300'. - Buildings are located along the Build-to Line and meet all requirements of this Article VIII. - d.
+Lots and buildings in addition those required along a Build-to Line comply with all regulations of this Article VIII except that they may be exempted from the following regulations: - i. § 60-870 D Build-to Lines - ii. § 60-870 E Frontage Occupancy - iii. § 60-870 G Public and Private Frontages - iv. § 60-880 B Blocks - v. § 60-880 C Lots - vi. § 60-890 C Street Design Standards